 - B) Set Permalink: Make sure the permalink for the URLs include the keywords that you’re trying to rank for.
 For example, if you are creating a landing page for “Sell My House Fast Houston, Texas” then a permalink would be “/sell-my-house-fast-houston-texas.”

-- C) Rework the page’s content: be sure to change up some of the content on the page to be original, so Google won’t ding your site for duplicate content.
+- C) Rework the page’s content: This page is independent of the home page so be sure to change up some of the content on the page to be original.
+This way, Google won’t ding your site for duplicate content.
 Think of how you would read a newspaper and pay attention to the headings, bold print, and image captions.
 Check out our Learn More section on how to find and use our SEO Grader to help you maintain the page’s optimization.

 - D) Overwrite market city settings: You will have a shortcode throughout the site , and these take the settings form your overall site settings in the dashboard.
 When you are setting your city landing pages, you will want to override these with that page’s market area settings.
 For example, a “sell my house fast houston texas” page would have an override city of Houston and an override state of Texas.
 You only need one zipcode for the override zip, regardless of the number of zip codes in that city.

 Step 6: Go to your site’s “Design” settings

 Step 7: Click on “Menus”